-- The school will ensure that all staff have undertaken appropriate e-safety training - All staff must have familiarised themselves fully with this policy before using any Internet resource in school. - All staff, including teachers, supply staff, classroom assistants and support staff, will be provided with the School Internet Policy, and its importance explained. - Staff development in the safe and responsible Internet use, and on school Internet policy will be provided as required.
+- The school will ensure that all staff have undertaken appropriate e-safety training including their applicable roles and responsibilities in relation to online filtering and monitoring - All staff must have familiarised themselves fully with this policy before using any Internet resource in school. - All staff, including teachers, supply staff, classroom assistants and support staff, will be provided with the School Internet Policy, and its importance explained. - Staff development in the safe and responsible Internet use, and on school Internet policy will be provided as required.
 Induction training in safeguarding for new staff includes e-safety.